1

 -

-Pruning Instructions: Prune in early spring to encourage bushy growth.
+Pruning Instructions: Prune in late fall or early spring to shape -

-Fertilization: Fertilize in spring with a balanced fertilizer.
+Fertilization: Apply in early spring with balanced fertilizer -

 Share